MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/dataset.md

 ### columns

 The set of columns available in this dataset.
+This is supported in both model-driven and canvas apps.

 **Type**: [Column](column.md)[]

 ### error

 Whether an error occurred in data retrieval.
+This is supported in both model-driven and canvas apps.

 **Type**: `boolean`

 ### errorMessage

 The error message associated with the last encountered error, if applicable.
+This is supported in both model-driven and canvas apps.

 **Type**: `string`

 ### filtering

 The column filtering for the current query.
+This is supported in both model-driven and canvas apps.

 **Type**: [Filtering](filtering.md)

 ### linking

 Defines the linked table information.
+This is supported only in model-driven  apps.

 **Type**: [Linking](linking.md)

 ### loading

 Indicates whether the dataset is loading or not.
+This is supported in both model-driven and canvas apps.

 **Type**: `boolean`

 ### paging

 Pagination status and actions.
+This is supported in both model-driven and canvas apps.

 **Type**: [Paging](paging.md)

 ### records

 Map of IDs to the full record object.
+This is supported in both model-driven and canvas apps.

 **Type**: [EntityRecord](entityrecord.md)

 ### sortedRecordIds

 IDs of the records in the dataset, order by the query response result.
+This is supported in both model-driven and canvas apps.

 **Type**: `string[]`

 ### sorting

 The sorting status for the current query.
+This is supported in both model-driven and canvas apps.

 **Type**: [SortStatus](sortstatus.md)